 This Rockwell BladeRunner X2 is the lightest on this list — it only weighs 15 pounds!
 It’s great for those who want quality, but have a tight budget.

-These saws offer a 5.5-amp motor with five 4-inch blades.
-Each blade cuts a different material: pressure treated lumber or wood, ceramic, plastic, aluminum, and metal.
-However, these saws also accept any brand’s 4-inch T-shank blades.
+These saws are equipped with a 5.5-amp motor and come with five distinct 4-inch blades.
+I’ve observed that each blade is specialized for a particular material, be it pressure-treated lumber, ceramic, plastic, aluminum, or metal.
+Moreover, I’ve found it advantageous that these saws can seamlessly accommodate any brand’s 4-inch T-shank blades.

 Despite its small size, this job site table saw has a good rip capacity and a hold-down guard and splitter that allow it to handle medium-duty projects with ease.
 The adjustable miter gauge allows you to make cuts of 0° to 60°.
 You can make rip cut, crosscuts, and scroll cuts.

-- Can cut through ceramic, plastic, aluminum, and metal
+- The ability to cut through materials like ceramic, plastic, aluminum, and metal showcases its versatility.

 9. Delta 36-6023